North Central London

 “This will be a significant boost to both the ICB and the system going forward.” (p10)

 The System submitted a 2024/25 balanced [budget] on 2 May 2024.
-As part of this, the ICB initally submitted a surplus plan of £10.6m, followed by an additional submission on 12 June revising the required ICB surplus upwards to £14.6m. (p445)
+As part of this, the ICB initially submitted a surplus plan of £10.6m, followed by an additional submission on 12 June, revising the required ICB surplus upwards to £14.6m. (p445)

 This followed the report of a £38.2m system deficit at Month 2 of – £11.7m worse than the plan.
 The main drivers of the variance included